 Today in Paris, France two gunman stormed the offices of Charlie Hebdo claiming 12 lives and wounding several others who are not expected to live.
 The liberal magazine is no stranger to terrorist acts, as it was burned down in 2011 for publishing satirical images of Islam’s Prophet Muhammad.

-I was living in France when the Sandy Hook shooting, which claimed the lives of 20 children and 6 adult lives, happened in December 2012.
+I was living in France when the Sandy Hook shooting, which claimed the lives of 20 children and 6 adults, happened in December 2012.
 Friends would constantly ask my opinion about the events saying they didn't understand it.
 These things almost never occur in France.

 “It seems like this is always happening in the United States,” they said.